-AASPA professional committees are a driving force in the development of new programs and services for members and for school personnel administrators.
-Through collaboration and initiatives, these dedicated volunteers provide information crucial to advancing the school personnel administrators profession.
+AASPA committees are a driving force in the development of new programs and services for members and for school personnel administrators.
+Through collaboration and initiatives, these dedicated volunteers provide information crucial to advancing the profession of school personnel administrators.

-Constitution & Bylaws Committee – The Constitution and Bylaws Committee reviews annually the association’s Constitution and Bylaws to determine whether the purpose and the governance of the association are adequately reflected in the document; prepares amendments to better serve the organizations needs.
+The Constitution and By-laws Committee reviews annually the association’s Constitution and By-laws to determine whether the purpose and the governance of the association are adequately reflected in the document; prepares amendments to better serve the organizations needs.